VectorInstitute/PromptEngineering/README.md

 For more information about using and running the prompt tuning experiments using the T5 language model, please see [README.md](/src/reference_implementations/prompt_zoo/README.md).
 The README describes the steps to source the environment and access gpus on Vector's cluster for the experiments around different prompt techniques.

-## Prompting OPT-175B, Galactica, or Other Large Language Models On the Cluster
+## Prompting OPT-175B, LLaMA, or Other Large Language Models On the Cluster

 These reference implementations are housed in `src/reference_implementations/prompting_vector_llms/`